France doubles paid paternity leave to 28 days

 “This reform—which will be financed by the social security system—will allow France to move from a mid-ranking position in Europe to the group of leading countries,” the Elysée said.

 This was an opportune time to put the issue of paid paternity leave back on the table.
-Not only has it been a recurring demand of feminist organisations, but the recent health crisis has given many dads—those working either from home or on reduced hours—more time with their newborns.
-What’s more, French President Emmanuel Macron has said it is an “extremely consensual reform” since “80% of the population is in favour.”
+Not only has it been a recurring demand of feminist organizations, but the recent health crisis has given many dads—those working either from home or on reduced hours—more time with their newborns.
+What’s more, French President Emmanuel Macron has said it is an “extremely consensual reform” since “80% of the population is in favor.”

 France’s new reform aims to encourage more fathers to use their paid paternity leave, especially those whose employment situation is less secure.
 In France, only 67% of fathers make use of paid paternity leave.
 That figure has changed little since the provision was introduced.
 This figure masks acute social inequalities: 80% of employees with permanent contracts use their allowance compared to just 60% of those with fixed-term contracts.“We thus face a major challenge regarding equity and social justice,” the French government said.